netguru/xcconfigs/Documentation/Variables.md

 #### `_ENVIRONMENT`

-This variable contains the name of environment that you use in schemes.
+Name of the environment.
 As this variable is mapped to compilation conditions, you may use it to write conditionally compiled code.

 Assuming you have a follofing `*.xcconfig` file: